-Joyce holds a 100% interest in the Ilawa oil and gas exploration concession and Maryani holds a 100% interest in the Wegrow oil and gas exploration concession.
+Joyce holds a 100% interest in the Ilawa oil and gas exploration concession and Maryani held a 100% interest in the Wegrow oil and gas exploration concession.
 The terms of both the Ilawa and Wegrow concessions included the requirement to reprocess existing seismic data and the acquisition of 50 km of new 2D seismic in each concession by June 2012.
 These commitments were fully met.
-The Wegrow concession terms also include the requirement to drill a well to a depth of 2,750m by December 2013.
+The Wegrow concession terms also included the requirement to drill a well to a depth of 2,750m by December 2013.
 Such a well was not drilled by December 2013.
+In June 2014, Maryani did not file for an extension of the Wegrow concession and, consequently, the Wegrow concession was allowed to lapse.
+As a result, an impairment of \$2,119,235 was recognized during the three months ended June 30, 2014.
+This impairment reduced the Company's investment in the Maryani joint venture to Nil as at June 30, 2014.

-In June 2012, the Company filed and received a renewal for the llawa concession extending the term to a maximum of 5 years.
+In June 2012, the Company filed and received a renewal for the Ilawa concession extending the term to a maximum of 5 years.
 This extension carries a commitment to commence drilling a well in Ilawa no later than June 2014.
 As at September 30, 2013, the Company had no intention of proceeding with the Ilawa project prior to the expiration of the Ilawa concession.
 As a result, the costs associated with the Ilawa concession as at September 30, 2013, were written off in full, which resulted in an impairment charge of \$2,442,538 that was included in the Company's share of equity loss from the Joyce joint venture during the year ended September 30, 2013.
-As at March 31, 2014, the Company still had no intention of proceeding with the Ilawa project.
+As at June 30, 2014, the Company still had no intention of proceeding with the Ilawa project.